shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 - Changed the ratings for movies and promotional carousel to match/be similar to shows' ratings (since they differ from stars vs content ratings)

 ### Bao
+- Worked with Shiannel to solve the bug in our group's Credentials API.
+- Communicated and follow the bugs report from other group.
+- Finished functions of forgot password page and profile page.
+- Fixed all bugs related to forgot password and profile page.
+- Tested all authentication pages to make sure they work correctly.

 ### Shiraz